Jackie Chan Adventures: Successors

 Following Jackie Chan Adventures, Chan set off to create local productions in Asia.
 The first, Jackie Chan's Fantasia, is a 52-episode Chinese animated series produced by Nanjing Hongying Animation Entertainment.
 It aired in 2009 on CCTV and in English on Sonic-Nickelodeon.

 In 2017, Chan announced All New Jackie Chan Adventures, a $6 million 104-episode Chinese CG-animated series produced by Zhejiang Talent Television & Film, Khorgas JJ Culture Media Co., and VJ Animation Studio.
 It was released in China in 2017, with a feature film scheduled for 2019.
 Despite the name, it is unrelated to the American series.

-Later in 2008 the series was adapted into multiple South Indian languages by Sun TV Network.